HNWI Cyber Security

 Mark Zuckerberg 2012: The founder of Facebook fell victim to hackers from the group known as OurMine.
 These cybercriminals learned that Zuckerberg had been using the same password, “dadada,” for both his Twitter and Pinterest accounts.
 Security experts believe they obtained these credentials through a prior theft of 117 million LinkedIn passwords

-Jennifer Lawrence 2014: The actress became a victim of the iCloud celebrity photo leak in 2014, where her personal photos were stolen and shared online.
+Jennifer Lawrence 2014: The actress became a victim of the iCloud celebrity photo leak in 2014, where her photos were stolen and shared online.
 This incident extended beyond Lawrence to include over 500 sensitive images from nearly 100 other famous women between 2014 and 2017

 In these cases, hackers exploited an Apple vulnerability in the “Find My iPhone” app to access Apple IDs, then sent phishing emails posing as Apple or Google security to trick victims into revealing their login details.
 Some hackers even used “Brute Force” techniques to attempt common password combinations and gain access to iCloud accounts.
 Once inside, they had full access to personal data.